 About 40 minutes from Midtown Manhattan

-Peach picking season begins in August.
-The $12 general admission fee includes free parking, admission to the peach orchard, a hayride, petting zoo, playground, picnic area, and a bag to hold the peaches you pick!
+Peach picking season begins in mid-to-late July.
+The $15 general admission fee includes free parking, admission to the peach orchard, a hayride, petting zoo, playground, picnic area, and a bag to hold the peaches you pick!

 RELATED: Top 8 Beaches Near NYC for a Family Daycation (or Weekend)